How to celebrate Neighbour Day

 The following information is provided to help those who are able to participate safely* in the more traditional events for Neighbour Day 2021 and/or safely* undertake neighbourly actions.

 Pick a time and place

-Whether it’s a cuppa with a few people or a barbecue for the block, your Neighbour Day can be as big or small as you’d like.
+Whether it’s a cuppa with a few people or a barbecue for your block, your Neighbour Day can be as big or small as you’d like.
 Decide what’s manageable.
-If possible pick a communal area (such as the front lawn or car park), rather than inside an apartment or house.
+If possible, pick a communal area (such as the front lawn or car park), rather than inside an apartment or house.
 This will be less intimidating for residents who don’t know many people and it will encourage more people to join in.

 Register your event

-By registering, you are putting up your hand to show that you and your neighbours want to create something; connected, healthy, and resilient neighbourhoods.
-The NEW online registration form has been simplified and takes about 30 seconds to complete.
+By registering, you are putting up your hand to show that you and your neighbours want to create something; connected, healthy, inclusive, supportive and resilient neighbourhoods.
+The online registration form takes about 30 seconds to complete.